ONSdigital/tredegar/src/main/resources/bulletins/Migration Statistics Quarterly Report, May 2014.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Population and Migration
 Level 3: International Migration
 Summary: The latest summary of provisional Long-term International migration data.
 A coordinated release between the ONS, Home Office and DWP.
-Headline 1: Net long-term migration to the UK was estimated to be 212,000 in the year ending December 2013, not a statistically significant (see glossary) increase from 177,000 the previous year and unchanged from the net migration figure previously reported for the year ending September 2013.
+Headline 1: Net long-term migration to the UK was estimated to be 212,000 in the year ending December 2013.
 Headline 2: Recent patterns of net migration over the last two years show an increase since the lowest estimate of 154,000 (year ending September 2012).
-However, net migration has continued to be lower than the general level of net migration since 2004.
-Headline 3: 526,000 people immigrated to the UK in the year ending December 2013, not a statistically significant difference from 498,000 the previous year.
-43,000 more EU citizens and 11,000 fewer non-EU citizens immigrated to the UK than in the previous year.
+Headline 3: 526,000 people immigrated to the UK in the year ending December 2013.
 Contact name: Sarah Crofts
 Contact email: migstatsunit@ons.gsi.gov.uk
 Next edition: 28 August 2014